asagi4/comfyui-prompt-control/doc/schedules.md

 a [large::0.1] [cat|dog:0.05] [<lora:somelora:0.5:0.6>::0.5]
 [in a park:in space:0.4]
 ```
+## Note on whitespace
+`PC: Schedule Prompt` will strip leading and following whitespace from the prompt automatically.
+If you really want whitespace in your prompt, include `NOSTRIP()` in your prompt.

 ## Comments and escaping

 In schedules, any text on a line following a `#` is considered a comment and removed, including the `#` character.